rritec/powerbi/Notebooks/PBI_01_03_Power Query Editor Shape data using SQL Server as input.md

-## Do all exercise of Previous chapter excel import
+## Do all exercise of Previous chapter "PBI_01_02_Power Query Editor Shape data using Excel as input.md"
 ---